mrbusche/backseatfan.com/_posts/2010-03-12-cop-takes-pictures-with-ben-roethlisberger-hour-before-complaint.md

     <blockquote>
       <p>
-        &#8220;The photographs did not and have not affected the investigation at all,&#8221; Police Chief Woodrow Blue told the <em>Union-Recorder</em>.
+        "The photographs did not and have not affected the investigation at all," Police Chief Woodrow Blue told the <em>Union-Recorder</em>.
       </p>
     </blockquote>